Eng-YasminKotb/NodeJS_Level1/Module_4: NodeJS WebServer/README.md

 ## Implementing HTTP Services in NodeJSWhat is controller in NodeJS:

   **Routes**

-   -to forword the supported reqest(and any information encoded in request URLs) to teh appropriate controller functions
+    - to forword the supported reqest(and any information encoded in request URLs) to teh appropriate controller functions

    **Controller**

-   -functions to get the requested data from the modules, create an HTML page displaying the data, and return it to the user to view in the browser.
+    - functions to get the requested data from the modules, create an HTML page displaying the data, and return it to the user to view in the browser.

    **Views**

-   -used by the controllers to render the data.
+   - used by the controllers to render the data.